hakeemyusuff/finance-flow-website/README.md

 ## Contributing

-1. Contribute code: The website is not pixel perfect, There are a lot of places where the websites doesn't look like the design, feel free to contribute and make changes to the website
+- Contribute code: The website is not pixel perfect, There are a lot of places where the websites doesn't look like the design, feel free to contribute and make changes to the website

-   2.Suggestions: If you don't want to code but have some awesome ideas on how to make the websites better I am open to learning besides everyday is a learning day for me
+- Suggestions: If you don't want to code but have some awesome ideas on how to make the websites better I am open to learning besides everyday is a learning day for me

 ## Instructions